 Fixing the clog

 Now the flooding has stopped, it’s time to look at the clog.
 The best way to tackle this is to use a plunger.
-If you are unable to remove the clog utilising the plunger you need to call in an emergency plumber and have a professional look at the issue and get it sorted for you.
+If you are unable to remove the clog utilising the plunger you need to call in an emergency plumbing and have a professional look at the issue and get it sorted for you.
 The blockage may be somewhere in the sewerage line and could be anything from tree root damage to just a blockage of toilet paper.

 Of all the fixtures in your home, the kitchen faucet is probably the fixture we use the most, in most households the humble kitchen tap is used up to 40 times a day.
 From washing hands to rinsing plates, washing vegetables, filling the kettle or washing the dishes, at the end of the day, the kitchen tap gets a real workout.
 When it’s time to buy a new faucet, our Plumbers Direct team know you need to choose a new fixture that will not only *do the job*, but will keep doing its job for many years to come.